Skip to main content

 });

-If we run our example first with the right 'authentication token' from AngularJS and we should see the data appearing again, whereas if we change the our config variable to have a different token we should see a 401 Unauthorized error appearing.
+Run the example with the right authentication token from AngularJS and the data appears.
+Change the config variable to a different token and you’ll see a 401 Unauthorised error:

 var config = {